-The price of our stock may be volatile, and you could lose all or part of your investment.
+The price of our stock has been and may continue to be volatile, and you could lose all or part of your investment.

-The trading price of our common stock may be highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
+The trading price of our common stock has been and may continue to be highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
 The stock market in general, and pharmaceutical and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.